-In a line Nippy self-bailing 3-chamber PVC / high-pressure packraft/IK suited to white water and surfing.
+In a line Nippy self-bailing 3-chamber PVC / high-pressure packraft/IK made in Czech Rep and suited to white water and surfing.

 What They Say Completely new concept of packrafting.
 Instead of mushy packraft, you get a High Pressure Packraft from extremely heavy duty fabric, that takes you anywhere and make it fun!
 Stable and self–bailing (realy self-bailing) packraft with performance of hardshell boat.
 Fast and manoeuvrable, good for beginners, for experienced boaters or experts as well.
 Packraft for bigger boaters or for long expeditions, sometimes called Big Bro.
 For paddlers and gear up to 140 kg.
 Fast and responding boat from extremely tough fabric.
 High profile bottom with comfortable seat, self-bailing up to 5 secs completely full boat (with standard load).
 Price: €750